-Making transparency part of your corporate culture creates and maintains trusting customer relationships, which in turn builds loyalty and customer retention.
+Making transparency part of your corporate culture creates and maintains trusting customer relationships.
+This, in turn, leads to brand loyalty and customer retention.

-Moreover, external transparency establishes a solid foundation of trust and credibility with investors, business partners, and the general public.
+Business transparency establishes a solid foundation of trust and credibility with investors and business partners.
 Investors associate corporate transparency with good management and future market opportunities.
 On the other hand, a lack of transparency is often associated with a hidden agenda, which can halter or even stop investments in the long run.

+Openly sharing information about the company’s strategy and objectives creates employee trust and confidence in the business’ actions.
 Keeping employees in the loop about important business decisions and activities makes them feel more valued and engaged.
 On top of that, transparency in the workplace fosters innovation and creates bonds of trust between management and employees.